Vinyl Records – A Resurfaced Love Affair

 That was it.
 The urge to own one again started.

-For those who were born this side of the nineties, vinyl records were standard music storage formats, till about the eighties when the audio-cassettes took over.
+For those who were born this side of the nineties, prescription vinyl records were standard music storage formats, till about the eighties when the audio-cassettes took over.
 They were often called ‘long-playing records’ or simply LP’s (there were smaller versions too, which carried just the ‘singles’).
 In a way (and in an uncanny genetical resemblance as well) they were the grand-dads to compact-discs.

 I always loved the records.
 As a child, I used to fascinately watch those large black discs languidly rotate on the player, with the ultra-thin needle nimbly moving over shiny black lines demarcating each number.
 It’s one of those childhood loves that never really dies down; it just slips into misty sub-consciousness.